jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/4-migrate-your-plant-to-the-cloud/single-board-computer-connect-hub.md

 ### Task - connect to IoT Hub

 1. Open the `soil-moisture-sensor` folder in VS Code.
-Make sure the virtual environment is running in the terminal if you are using a virtual IoT device.

 1. Install some additional Pip packages: